Godot Conflict Handling

 Treat conflict handling as a normal part of the Godot save flow.

 A stale baseVersion is not a transport failure.
-The Godot SDK returns the canonical server save plus conflict details so the game can reconcile intentionally.
+The Godot SDK returns the cloud conflict branch plus conflict details so the game can reconcile intentionally.

 Conflict Example